 Just like Windows, every macOS has some system requirements.
 And although we recommend you always go for the latest Mac operating system, that’s only to be decided after you purchase your Mac and know its hardware capabilities.
 As a general rule, the latest macOS Mojave is compatible with mid 2012 Mac models and newer.

 How to transfer data from PC to Mac?

 There are various ways you can transfer data from PC to Mac and you should have no trouble in getting your important docs on your new machine.

 If you’re lucky enough (or, better said, if you’ve been responsible enough) most to almost all of your important data will be stored in the cloud.
 That means that if you’ve been using Dropbox, Google Docs, or an IMAP server, you’ve already got a bunch of your files safely stored and ready to be used on your new Mac by just installing the specific app.
 This way, you’ll have little docs left to manually transfer from PC to Mac without a struggle.

 Another possible method to transfer data from PC to Mac is by using Migration Assistant.

-With Setapp, you’ll have Windows to macOS transition made easier with useful app tools to increase daily productivity both at work and in your personal life.
-What’s more, you’ll also have a lot of apps to help you keep your Mac in maximum shape.
-CleanMyMac3 will help you to maintain the rapidity of your Mac by getting rid of junk and temporary files that could clog your system.
-Disk Drill is there when you need a reliable and efficient recovery and with WiFi Explorer you’ll always be able to pinpoint and fix issues of connectivity.
+With Setapp, you’ll have Windows to macOS transition made easier with useful apps to increase daily productivity both at work and in your personal life.
+What’s more, you’ll also have a lot of apps to help you keep your Mac in top shape.
+CleanMyMac X will help you to maintain the rapidity of your Mac by getting rid of junk and temporary files that could clog your system.
+Get Backup Pro is there when you need a fast backup for your data, and with WiFi Explorer you’ll always be able to pinpoint and fix issues of connectivity.